andikleen/pmu-tools/README.md

 	toplev --all --xlsx x.xlsx -a sleep 10
 Generate spreadsheet with full system measurement for 10 seconds

+For more details on toplev please see the [toplev tutorial](https://github.com/andikleen/pmu-tools/wiki/toplev-manual)

+# What tool to use for what?

+You want to:

+- understand CPU bottlenecks on the high-level: use toplev.
+- display toplev output graphically: use tl-server or toplev --graph
+- know what CPU events to run, but want to use symbolic names: use ocperf.
+- measure interconnect/caches/memory/power management on Xeon E5+: use ucevent
+- Use perf events from a C program: use jevents
+- Query CPU topology or disable HyperThreading: use cputop
+- Change Model Specific Registers: use msr
+- Change PCI config space: use PCI

+For more details on the tools see [TOOLS](TOOLS.md)

+# All features:

+## Major tools/libraries

+* The "ocperf" wrapper to "perf" that provides a full core performance counter event list for common Intel CPUs.
+This allows to use all the Intel events, not just the builtin events of perf.
+Can be also used as a library from other python programs
+* The "toplev.py" tool to identify the micro-architectural bottleneck for a workload.
+This implements the [TopDown](https://sites.google.com/site/analysismethods/yasin-pubs) or [TopDown2](http://software.intel.com/en-us/articles/how-to-tune-applications-using-a-top-down-characterization-of-microarchitectural-issues)
+methodology.
+* The "ucevent" tool to manage and compute uncore performance events.
+Uncore is the part of the CPU that is not core.
+Supports many metrics for power management, IO, QPI (interconnect), caches, and others.  ucevent automatically generates event descriptions for the perf uncore driver and pretty prints the output.
+It also supports computing higher level metrics derived from multiple events.
+* A library to resolve named intel events (like INST_RETIRED.ANY) to perf_event_attr ([jevents](http://halobates.de/jevents.html))
+and provide higher level function for using the Linux perf API for self profiling or profiling other programs.
+It also has a "perf stat" clone called "jestat"
+* A variety of tools for plotting and post processing perf stat -I1000 -x, or toplev.py -I1000 -x, interval measurements.
+* Some utility libraries and functions for MSR access, CPU topology and other functionality,as well as example programs how to program the Intel PMU.

+There are some obsolete tools which are not supported anymore, like simple-pebs.
+These are kept as PMU programming reference, but may need some updates to build on newer Linux kernels.

 # Recent new features:

 * toplev now has a --parallel argument to can process large --import input files